Philadelphia, Baltimore and Washington Railroad: Improvements

 In 1928, the PRR began to electrify the main line between New York City and Washington, D.C., using catenary.
 Electrification of the PB&W portion was completed in 1935.
 Amtrak still uses the 25 Hz traction power system.

 Dissolution

-In 1968, the Pennsylvania Railroad and its longtime rival New York Central Railroad merged to form the Penn Central Railroad.
+In 1968, Pennsylvania Railroad and its longtime rival New York Central Railroad merged to form the Penn Central Railroad.
 The PB&W remained a separate legal entity, although controlled and operated by the new company.
 The Penn Central declared bankruptcy in 1970 but continued to operate trains until 1976, when the company's railroad assets were sold under the Railroad Revitalization and Regulatory Reform Act.
 Under the new law, Congress authorized the sale of the PB&W right-of-way between Philadelphia and Washington, and related assets (such as the Washington Terminal Company), to Amtrak.
 Other PB&W assets, including almost all of the PCC&StL (Pan Handle), were sold to the new Consolidated Rail Corporation (Conrail).